LoTekkie/DivineLogic/README.md

 | `getModVersion()` | Returns the Divine Logic version string. |
 | `profileScriptStart(scriptName)` | Starts Papyrus profiling for a script.
 Development only. |
 | `profileScriptEnd(scriptName)` | Stops Papyrus profiling for a script.
 Development only. |

-`DivineLogicAPITests.psc` is a development test script.
-Keep `enableTests`, debug, and profiling options disabled in release cells.

 ## Common Examples